How to Cover a Cast for Soccer (A Complete Guide)

 Use a Breathable Material for the Cover During Summer

-While bubble wrap and foam are great materials for cushioning your cast, they are dense materials.
+While bubble wrap and foam are excellent materials for cushioning your cast, they are dense.
 What this means is that they can trap heat effectively.
+So, if you have several layers of bubble wrap or foam over your cast during summer, you may sweat a lot on your injured arm.

-In that case, you could use a more breathable material such as fabric.
+This could be uncomfortable for you and cause the wrap to slip off.
+In that case, you could use a more breathable material like fabric.
 Just make sure to consult your referee beforehand so that you meet their safety requirements as well.

 Feel Comfortable Playing